intika/Librefox/README.md

 -------------------
 - Updated [gHacks](https://github.com/ghacksuserjs/ghacks-user.js) settings
 - Enforcing/Defaulting Settings (Cannot/Can be changed within firefox)
-- "IJWY To Shut Up" settings ([details](https://github.com/intika/Librefox-Firefox/#ijwy-i-just-want-you-to-shut-up-))
+- "IJWY To Shut Up" Settings ([details](https://github.com/intika/Librefox-Firefox/#ijwy-i-just-want-you-to-shut-up-))
 - Limit internet access for extensions ([test-feature](https://github.com/intika/Librefox-Firefox/#extensions-firewall-))
-- Performances aware settings
+- Performance aware settings
-- Disabling telemetry
+- Disable telemetry
-- Disabling call
+- Disable call
 ...

 Reviewing Extensions Code :
 ---------------------------
-Recommended extensions code have been reviewed for potential unwanted behaviour... reviewed version are available under [extensions](https://github.com/intika/Librefox-Firefox/tree/master/extensions) directory
+Recommended extensions code have been reviewed for potential unwanted behaviour... reviewed version are available under [extensions](https://github.com/intika/Librefox-Firefox/tree/master/extensions) directory.

 Extensions Firewall :
 ---------------------
 **Description :**

-*This is a test experiment feature and it is disabled by default !!!* A new section `Extensions Manager` is added to mange addons globally (and addons networking in the subsection `Extensions Firewalling`).
-Firewalling the network for addons is doable, but it require a considerable additional work in Librefox to make it usable through a button or in a per addon basis (this may or may not be added in a future version, it also could be abandoned as it is a test feature).
+*This is a test experiment feature and it is disabled by default !!!* A new section `Extensions Manager` is added to manage addons globally (and addons networking in the subsection `Extensions Firewalling`).
+Firewalling the network for addons is doable, but it requires a considerable amount of additional work in Librefox to make it usable through a button or in a per addon basis (this may or may not be added in a future version, it also could be abandoned as it is a test feature).
 Currently you can block a list of domains or block the whole network for all the extensions.

 **Quickly Enable It :**

-To enable the feature and block the network for all the extensions open `mozilla.cfg` search for `Enable-Firewall-Feature-In-The-Next-Line` en remove the `//` in the next line
+To enable the feature and block the network for all the extensions open `mozilla.cfg` search for `Enable-Firewall-Feature-In-The-Next-Line` and remove the `//` in the next line

 **The Settings :**

 Available native network restriction settings for addons :

-- Restricted domains list : `extensions.webextensions.restrictedDomains` this is a list of restricted domains that will be used to block some hosts for all the extensions, firefox uses this setting to block extensions from accessing mozilla's domains/sites, by default in Librefox this setting is set to allow extensions to access all the web (You can edit that list to match your needs or to block a specific domain, note that the domain name have to be 'exact' for instance facebook.com will only block facebook.com not mobile.fabcebook.com)
+- Restricted domains list : `extensions.webextensions.restrictedDomains` this is a list of restricted domains that will be used to block some hosts for all the extensions, firefox uses this setting to block extensions from accessing mozilla's domains/sites, by default in Librefox this setting is set to allow extensions to access all the web (You can edit that list to match your needs or to block a specific domain, note that the domain name has to be 'exact' (for instance facebook.com will only block facebook.com not mobile.facebook.com)
-- Content security policy : `extensions.webextensions.base-content-security-policy` and `extensions.webextensions.default-content-security-policy` the later settings can be redefined/changed within an extension so it's not efficient for a firewalling purpose.
+- Content security policy : `extensions.webextensions.base-content-security-policy` and `extensions.webextensions.default-content-security-policy` the later settings can be redefined/changed within an extension so it's not efficient for firewall purposes.
 CSP settings are used in firefox as an added layer of security that helps to detect and mitigate certain types of attacks, including Cross Site Scripting (XSS) and data injection attacks.
-These attacks are used for everything from data theft to site defacement to distribution of malware; In short words CSP settings block and allow certain domains under certain circumstances and thus could be used to firewall the extensions ([CSP Documentations](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), its [sources code](https://code.compassfoundation.io/general/mozilla-central/commit/623a4f866576815dfcbab26323d13b7144806bdf?view=inline&w=1) and [implementation](https://github.com/mozilla/gecko/blob/central/toolkit/components/extensions/ExtensionPolicyService.cpp))
+These attacks are used for everything from data theft to site defacement to distribution of malware; In short: CSP settings block and allow certain domains under certain circumstances and thus could be used to firewall the extensions ([CSP Documentations](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), its [sources code](https://code.compassfoundation.io/general/mozilla-central/commit/623a4f866576815dfcbab26323d13b7144806bdf?view=inline&w=1) and [implementation](https://github.com/mozilla/gecko/blob/central/toolkit/components/extensions/ExtensionPolicyService.cpp))

 **Wiki - Blocking a domain :**